 670. Seminar in French and Francophone Studies.
 (3) In-depth study of particular aspects of selected literary and cultural works from different genres and/or periods.
 Topics vary from semester to semester.
-May be repeated for credit when topics vary.
+May be repeated for credit for a maximum of 6 hours when topics vary.

 674. Topics in French and Francophone Culture.
 (3) Study of selected topics in French and/ or francophone culture.
 Works will be drawn from different fields (sociology, politics, art, history, music, cinema) and may include journalistic texts, films, historical and other cultural documents.
-May be repeated for credit when topics vary.
+May be repeated for credit for a maximum of 6 hours when topics vary.

 675. Special Topics in French and Francophone Literature.
 (3) Selected themes and approaches to French literature transcending boundaries of time and genre.
-May be repeated for credit when topics vary.
+May be repeated for credit for a maximum of 6 hours when topics vary.

 681. French Independent Study.
-(1.5, 3) P-Permission of the department.
+(1.5, 3) May be repeated for credit.
+P-Permission of the department.